The Invisible Ray (1936 film): Production

 The film was initially given a budget of $166,875, an amount described in the book Universal Horrors as "a fairly lavish budget" for an "upper-class B" film.
 Filming began on September 17.
-Filming concluded on October 25 which was over-schedule and $68,000 over-budget.
-Walker later responded to this, retorting that "the director who did the picture started nine or ten days after I was ordered to start and finished 25 or more days after I was ordered to finish".
+Filming concluded on October 25 which was over-schedule and $68,000 over-budget.Walker later responded to this, retorting that "the director who did the picture started nine or ten days after I was ordered to start and finished 25 or more days after I was ordered to finish".

 Release

 The Invisible Ray was distributed by Universal Pictures on January 20, 1936.
 Marguerite Tazelaar of the New York Herald Tribune commented on the audiences response to the film on their viewing, stating the audience "composed largely of men, gave to the picture their respectful attention, finding the laboratories especially absorbing, and the climax vastly exciting".

-The film was released on DVD as part of the Bela Lugosi Collection in 2005 along with Murders in the Rue Morgue, The Black Cat, The Raven, and Black Friday.
+The film was released on DVD as part of the Bela Lugosi Collection in 2005 along with Murders in the Rue Morgue (1932), The Black Cat (1934), The Raven (1935), and Black Friday (1940).
 The film was released on Blu-ray by Shout Factory as part of their "Universal Horror Collection: Vol 1" which included The Black Cat, The Raven, and Black Friday.

 Reception

 From contemporary reviews, "Char." of Variety declared that the film was not "as blood-curdling to the point achieved in some Hollywoodian efforts, but it is different and fairly entertaining".
 Frank Nugent of The New York Times stated that Universal had "made its newest penny dreadful with technical ingenuity and the pious hope of frightening the children...
 Boo right back at you, Mr. Laemmle!"

 From retrospective reviews, Kevin Thomas of The Los Angeles Times stated in 2005 that the film was "[s]ometimes amusingly dated" as well as that it was "also surprisingly poignant, building to a tense and dramatic climax...
-[A] handsome, ambitious production in which some stilted acting and dialgoue add to, rather than detract from the fun".
+[A] handsome, ambitious production in which some stilted acting and dialogue add to, rather than detract from the fun".